Private Lending is the Passive Income Strategy You May Have Overlooked

 - Do all the necessary due diligence when selecting investments.

-- Draw up the loan specifics such as timeline for repayment and terms.
+- Draw up the loan specifics such as a timeline for repayment and terms.

 - Initiate the note investment.